ska-telescope/developer.skatelescope.org/src/tools/skao-bar.rst

 Delete an artefact version
 ``````````````````````````
 This functionality is not intended to be used often, but, yet, there is a process in place to delete an uploaded artefact version in case the need arises.
-The procedure is straightforward and can be done with a single request.
+The procedure can be done with a single request.

 - Name: ``myartefact``
 - Tag: ``v1.0.0``